 Non-degree enrollment status is designed for students who wish to take courses but do not plan to pursue a degree.
 Non-degree students do not qualify for financial aid.
 Non-degree students are part-time students and are expected to enroll in no more than eight credits per term.
 Students wishing to take more than 8 credits per term must be admitted as a degree-seeking student.

 Non-degree enrollment status does not require a formal admission process or formal entrance requirements.
-There is a $30 non-refundable application fee.
 Enrollment as a non-degree student does not guarantee regular admission to the University.
 Students wishing to apply for full admission should refer to the appropriate instructions for first year, transfer, post baccalaureate, graduate admissions, or postdoctoral.

 Please note that academic performance is not the sole criterion for admission to the university.
 The university may evaluate a person's behavior and background to determine their ability to maintain the standards of academic and professional conduct expected at the university.
 Simply qualifying for admission does not guarantee admission.

 If you have not earned a baccalaureate degree and would like to take courses without pursuing a bachelor's degree, you will be designated as a non-degree undergraduate student.
 There is a $30 non-refundable application fee and transcripts are not required.

 If you have earned a baccalaureate degree and now wish to take courses without pursuing a degree, you will be designated as a non-degree graduate student.
 There is a $35 non-refundable application fee.
 If you decide to seek admission to a degree program, be aware that credit(s) taken under the non-degree admission status may not apply toward that degree program.
 Students must also complete 30 graduate credits after full admission to degree-seeking status, regardless of the number of credits completed under non-degree status.
 Any questions should be directed to the Graduate School at 541-737-4881.